cretz/nexus-poc-old/README.md

 * [nexus-cli/](nexus-cli) - The Nexus CLI (In Go, binary called `nexus`, uses the Go SDK)
 * [sdk/](sdk) - Language-specific SDKs

+Note, this POC only deals in HTTP. gRPC and others may come later.

+## ALOs over HTTP

+ALOs are modelled on top of the protocol, not within it.
+For HTTP:

+### Starting an ALO

+`POST /my-service/<path>/<identifier>` that, on success, returns a `Content-Type` of `application/x-nexus-alo` with a response body that is JSON formatted `nexus.backend.v1.AloInfo` object and the status code will be 201.

+The request body can be in anything and the headers are turned into ALO metadata.

+#### URL result callbacks

+If the request header `Nexus-Result-Callback` is present with a URL (or multiple headers of such), those URLs are invoked with the a request with `Content-Type` of `application/x-nexus-alo` and a body of `nexus.backend.v1.AloInfo`.
+Recipients may then ask for the ALO result.
+TODO(cretz): Should we instead send the result/error in the callback?

+### Getting ALO info

+`GET /my-service/<path>/<identifier>` will, on success, return a `Content-Type` of `application/x-nexus-alo` and the response body will be a JSON formatted `nexus.backend.v1.AloInfo` object and the status code will be 200.

+### Getting an ALO result

+`GET /my-service/<path>/<identifier>/result` will block and return a result when available (or error).
+The response body can be anything that represents the success (200 status code) or failure.

+### Cancelling an ALO

+`POST /my-service/<path>/<identifier>/cancel` will cancel the ALO.
+There is no response on success, but the status code is 202.

 ## Walkthrough: Creating a low-level hello world HTTP service

 This walkthrough assumes a Nexus backend is running at https://nexus-backend.example.com